Home

 The founding of Fairchild Semiconductor can be traced back to Shockley Semiconductor Laboratory, a company that sought to innovate and improve transistors at the time.
 Transistors were used to enhance the power and strength of various electronic signals.
 If harnessed correctly, they could be used to create much stronger electronics.

 William Shockley was the founder of Shockley Semiconductor Laboratory, but his staff was unhappy with his management style, finding him to be overly abrasive and demanding.
 As a result, the eight core employees turned to Sherman Fairchild, who was running his company, known as Fairchild Camera and Instrument.
-That company engaged in research for cameras and satellites and worked closely with the United States military and Department of Defense.
+That company engaged in research for cameras and satellites and worked closely with the United States military and the Department of Defense.

 shockley semiconductor laboratories plaque